 The Axe Gang rules 1930s Shanghai mostly because they’ve got all the best dance moves.
 Sing (Stephen Chow) is dying to join them, but he’s completely useless.
 When he pretends to be an Axe Gang member to shake down the residents of local slum Pigsty Alley, he learns the hard way that Pigsty’s elderly residents are mostly hidden martial-arts masters.
 The real Axe Gang then hires kung fu killers to redeem their good name, and the movie turns into live-action Looney Tunes.
 Exhaustingly entertaining, Chow pulls out all the special-effects stops to pay homage to Hong Kong’s baroque, anything-goes midcentury martial-arts cinema, from blind hit men who fight with music, to the landlady whose anger is her weapon—and a No. 1 killer with a No. 1 comb-over.
 Antic and out of control, its only possible ending comes when someone punches the planet.—Grady Hendrix

-Cast: Tom Cruise, Jon Voight, Ving Rhames
+Cast: Tom Cruise, Vanessa Kirby, Ving Rhames

-Choose to accept this mission
+Choose to accept this Mission

 Director: Richard Brooks

 The killer scene: The explosive dawn raid on the kidnappers’ hideaway